Gargoyle: Legend of the Gargouille

 A French legend that sprang up around the name of St. Romanus (Romain; fl. c.
 631–641 AD), the former chancellor of the Merovingian king Chlothar II who was made bishop of Rouen, relates how he delivered the country around Rouen from a monster called Gargouille or Goji.
-La Gargouille is said to have been the typical dragon with bat-like wings, a long neck, and the ability to breathe fire from its mouth.
+La Gargouille is said to have been a standard dragon of Western-European origin, with bat-like wings, a long neck, and the ability to breathe fire.
 Multiple versions of the story are given, either that St. Romanus subdued the creature with a crucifix, or he captured the creature with the help of the only volunteer, a condemned man.
-In each, the monster is led back to Rouen and burned, but its head and neck would not burn due to being tempered by its own fire breath.
-The head was then mounted on the walls of the newly built church to scare off evil spirits, and used for protection.
+In each, the monster is led back to Rouen and burned, but its head and neck would not burn due to being tempered by its own fire breath, so the head was mounted upon the cathedral walls to serve as a prophylactic against evil spirits.
 In commemoration of St. Romain, the Archbishops of Rouen were granted the right to set a prisoner free on the day that the reliquary of the saint was carried in procession (see details at Rouen).